dagraham/etm-dgraham/README.md

 In *query view* an entry line at the bottom of the screen is used to submit queries to your data store of reminders.
 For example, press `q` to open query view, enter

-		search summary waldo or search d waldo
+		includes summary waldo

-and press return to see a list of reminders in which either the summary or the `@d` element contains the case-insensitive regular expression "waldo".
+and press return to see a list of reminders in which either the summary or the `@d` element includes a match for the case-insensitive regular expression "waldo".
 Each line of the display contains the item type, the summary and the document id of the matching reminder.
 As another example

 		exists u and ~exists i

-would display reminders with @u elements but not an @i element.
+would display reminders with an @u element but not an @i element.

 Simple queries of this type produce a list of matching items with the itemtype, summary and id displayed and sorted by id, i.e., by the order created.
 It is also possible to create more complex queries in which the output is displayed heirarchially using a format determined by the query parameters.
 Enter `?` or `help` at the prompt to get this detailed usage information: